 My mercy will I keep for him for evermore, and my covenant shall stand fast with him.
 His seed also will I make to endure for ever, and his throne as the days of heaven.
 If his children forsake my law, and walk not in my judgments; If they break my statutes, and keep not my commandments; Then will I visit their transgression with the rod, and their iniquity with stripes.
 Nevertheless my lovingkindness will I not utterly take from him, nor suffer my faithfulness to fail.
 My covenant there will I not break, nor alter the thing that is gone out of my lips.
 Once have I sworn by my holiness that I will not lie unto David.
 His seed shall endure for ever, and his throne as the sun before me.
 It shall be established for ever as the moon, and as a faithful witness in heaven.
 Selah.”
 (Psalm 89:20-37)

-“He shall cry unto me, Thou art my father…I will make him my firstborn, higher than the kings of the earth” must be referring to David since the passage continues to discuss the disposition of his grant to his children who forsake God’s law.
-These are sinful, human children.
+The phrases “He shall cry unto me, Thou art my father…I will make him my firstborn, higher than the kings of the earth” must be referring to David, not Jesus Christ, since the passage continues to discuss the disposition of this grant to his children who forsake God’s law.
+These are David’s sinful, human children, not sons of God on whom his righteousness has been restored through union with Jesus Christ.

 The following excerpt from James M. Gibbs, Ph.D.’s doctoral dissertation on the meaning of “son of God” is very enlightening.